-- 5.25 Under section 39 of the Ordinance, the Commission may conduct an investigation into a merger or an anticipated merger if it has reasonable cause to suspect that a contravention of the Merger Rule has taken place, is taking place or is about to take place.
-As indicated in paragraph 5.1 above, in relation to a completed merger, section 7 of Schedule 7 to the Ordinance states that an investigation may only be commenced within 30 days after the day on which the Commission first became aware, or ought to have become aware, that the merger has taken place.
-Under section 7(2) of Schedule 7 to the Ordinance, the Commission is to be taken to have become aware that a merger has taken place if it has been notified of the merger pursuant to this Guideline. - 5.26 During an investigation, the Commission may in appropriate circumstances make use of the investigation powers conferred under the Ordinance to obtain evidence from the relevant parties.
-The Commission may also seek representations from the parties to a merger or an anticipated merger, and/or from relevant third parties, conduct market inquiries which could include consulting competitors of the merging parties, suppliers, customers, industry associations and consumer groups and consider their views in so far as they are relevant, and carry out independent research, for example to help assess the degree of competition in the relevant market. - 5.27 If, after investigation, the Commission considers that there is no reasonable cause to believe that the merger or anticipated merger contravenes or is likely to contravene the Merger Rule (as the case may be), no proceedings will be brought and the Commission will take no further action. - 5.28 The Commission will in general follow the Guideline on Investigations, to the extent where it is applicable, in conducting investigations.
+- 5.25 As indicated in paragraph 5.1 above, under section 39 of the Ordinance, the Commission may conduct an investigation into a merger or an anticipated merger if it has reasonable cause to suspect that a contravention of the Merger Rule has taken place, is taking place or is about to take place.
+In relation to a completed merger, section 7 of Schedule 7 to the Ordinance states that an investigation may only be commenced within 30 days after the day on which the Commission first became aware, or ought to have become aware, that the merger has taken place.
+Under section 7(2) of Schedule 7 to the Ordinance, the Commission is to be taken to have become aware that a merger has taken place if it has been notified of the merger pursuant to this Guideline. - 5.26 As soon as the Commission has commenced an investigation on a merger or an anticipated merger, the Commission may publish a notice stating that an investigation has been commenced, giving brief details of the transaction. - 5.27 During an investigation, the Commission may in appropriate circumstances make use of the investigation powers conferred under the Ordinance to obtain evidence from the relevant parties for conducting the investigation.
+The Guideline on Investigations explains the relevant procedures which will be followed by the Commission for exercising its investigation powers under the Ordinance.
+The Commission may also seek representations from the parties to a merger or an anticipated merger, and/or from relevant third parties, conduct market inquiries which could include consulting competitors of the merging parties, suppliers, customers, industry associations and consumer groups and consider their views in so far as they are relevant, and carry out independent research, for example to help assess the degree of competition in the relevant market. - 5.28 If, after investigation, the Commission considers that there is no reasonable cause to believe that the merger or anticipated merger contravenes or is likely to contravene the Merger Rule (as the case may be), no proceedings will be brought and the Commission will close the investigation.
+The Commission may issue a notice to inform the public on the outcome of the investigation.